-Kostas Fosteris (1953-) was born in Athens; in 1971, he relocated to Florence, Italy to enrol in architecture studies with important Italian architect Adolfo Natalini, whose creations include the double-spired Torre Natalini.
-Geometry, balance and a focus on material exploration play a role in Fosteris’ work to this day.
+Kostas Fosteris (1953-) was born in Athens, in 1971 he relocated to Florence, Italy to enrol in architecture studies with the important Italian architect Adolfo Natalini, whose creations include the double-spired Torre Natalini.
+Geometry, balance, and a focus on material exploration all inspire Fosteris’ work to this day.

 H75 x 175 x 75 cm